-1. Retype the enclosed news release onto your club letterhead.
+1. Copy and paste the enclosed news release/media advisory onto your club letterhead.
 Be sure to fill in your club's name and contact in the appropriate blanks.
-Feel free to lift any text from this release and add it to one you've already created.
+Or feel free to lift any text from this release and add it to one you've already created.

-2. Mail, email or fax the news releases to the city editor of your local paper, radio and television stations.
+2. Email the news release/media advisory to editors at your local paper, radio and television stations.
 Follow up with a telephone call within a few days to see that it was received and offer any additional information.
-When making follow-up calls, first ask the reporter if he or she is on deadline and if there would be a better time to call back.
+(Remember to check if the person is on deadline or if he or she has time to talk.)

-3. Field Day may be a training exercise that the media will enjoy, but talk about all aspects of what Amateur Radio is: Public Service, a hands-on way to learn science, and a great time.
+3. Field Day may be a training exercise that the media will enjoy, but make sure to talk about all aspects of what Amateur Radio is: Public Service, a hands-on way to learn science, and a great time.